SlopeCraft/SlopeCraft/FAQ_EN.md

 3. I don't know **.7z** files.
    - (i'm not kidding but someone really asked such questions)
+   - GOOGLE IT!
    - Use WinRAR or Bandizip.

+4. How to make non-square maps?
+   - Why do you believe there's a restriction to prevent you from making non-square map?
+   - SlopeCraft process each pixel strictly instead of scalings your image.
+Just import your image and make it into map as usual.

-4. SlopeCraft turned everything grey after I clicked color adjust? / Why does the color look nothing like the original?
+5. SlopeCraft turned everything grey after I clicked color adjust? / Why does the color look nothing like the original?
  - Some colors are featured in game, while some others aren't, such as light blue, greyish blue, light pink, light purple, so a substitute color is required
  - A color simulation feature (dithering) has been implemented in v3.5.
 Enable Dithering will make it better.